-Lashon Academy identifies (ELs) through the Home Language Survey and assesses these students utilizing the California English Language Development Test (CELDT) or English Language Proficiency Assessments for California (ELPAC) The purpose of the CELDT/ELPAC is to determine how well each student tested can listen, speak, read, and write English.
-CELDT/ELPAC scores are used to help determine the level of assistance needed and to ensure the student's placement in an appropriate program or reclassification.
+Lashon Academy identifies (ELs) through the Home Language Survey and assesses these students utilizing the English Language Proficiency Assessments for California (ELPAC) The purpose of the ELPAC is to determine how well each student tested can listen, speak, read, and write English.
+ELPAC scores are used to help determine the level of assistance needed and to ensure the student's placement in an appropriate program or reclassification.
 Further, since these students spend most of their time in the general education classrooms, they will also be given the periodic assessments in literacy given to all students.
 All teachers have access to this data on a regular basis.
 Teachers also generate their own classroom data on student skill attainment in literacy as they would any other student.